ceefour/feedburner/README.txt

 ------------

-- FCKeditor module versions before 6.x-1.3-rc2 or 5.x-2.2-rc2 will add unwanted HTML formatting to the 'Allowed Useragents' textarea in the 'Advanced' settings in admin/settings/feedburner.
+- FCKeditor module versions before 6.x-1.3-rc2 or 5.x-2.2-rc2 will add unwanted HTML to the 'Allowed Useragents' field in the advanced 'Advanced settings' section of admin/settings/feedburner.
 This extra formatting causes unexpected errors.
-To fix this issue, please update to the latest version of the FCKeditor module and make sure to go to admin/settings/feedburner and set the value of the 'Allowed Useragents' textarea to the following: feedburner feedvalidator
+To fix this issue, please update to the latest version of the FCKeditor module and make sure to go to admin/settings/feedburner and set the value of the 'Allowed Useragents' field to the following (one on each line): feedburner feedvalidator